 Screening is a method of detecting cancer before any symptoms or indicators appear.
-Scientists have created and are continuing to develop tests that can be used to screen people for specific cancers.
+Scientists continue to develop tests that can help screen people for specific cancers.
 Cancer screening’s overall goals are to:

-Reduce the number of individuals who die from cancer, or eliminate cancer deaths entirely.
+- Reduce the number of individuals who die from cancer, or early diagnosis of cancer.

-If you have cirrhosis or other risk factors, it’s critical to talk to your doctor about whether you should be examined for liver cancer on a frequent basis.
+If you have cirrhosis or other risk factors, it’s critical to talk to your doctor about the diagnosis for liver cancer on a frequent basis.
 Finding cancer early on, before symptoms appear, increases the chances of a successful therapy.
 Hepatologists are the clinicians that have the greatest experience with primary liver cancer screening.
-The phrase “surveillance” may sometimes be used to describe this, but it refers to the same thing as screening.
+The phrase “surveillance” may sometimes also describe this, but it refers to the same thing as screening.

 Screening options for liver cancer include testing the blood for a substance called alpha-fetoprotein (AFP), which may be produced by cancer cells, or having imaging tests like an ultrasound, computed tomography (CT or CAT) scan, or magnetic resonance imaging (MRI).